dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-#### multi-threaded version of module2f to speed up resurrection execution phase:
+#### multi-threaded version of module2f orchestration code to speed up resurrection execution phase, and module2f stats:

 The multi-threaded version of module2f requires only a change in the main() orchestrator function in the module.
 The rest of the